How do neonicotinoids work?

 - Because they are systemic, these insecticides are taken up into every part of a growing crop.
 This includes small amounts in the pollen and nectar of flowers – where bees and other pollinators can become exposed to small doses.
 Whilst these aren’t usually enough to kill outright, they are enough to affect the ability of these insects to survive.

 - The majority of these chemicals leach out of plants and seeds into soil and water.
 Nearby wild plants take them up and become toxic.
 Despite the partial ban, this is still happening on thousands of hectares of our countryside, as cereals like wheat are still being treated.

 - Even when an animal isn’t exposed directly to a neonicotinoid, they can be affected.
 There is evidence that many bird populations may be crashing as a result of lack of food – due to the loss of insects harmed by neonicotinoid contamination in water courses .

 A pesticide cocktail in our countryside

 Pesticide approvals are largely based on safety tests of individual pesticides But farmers don’t apply just one spray on a farm – they apply many; insecticides, fungicides, herbicides and more.
-So we wanted to know if UK wildflowers were being contaminated not just with neonicotinoids, but multiple pesticides—exposing our bees to a pesticide cocktail.
+So we wanted to know if UK wildflowers were being contaminated not just with neonicotinoids, but multiple pesticides—exposing our bees and other wildlife to a pesticide cocktail.